explosion/spaCy/website/docs/usage/saving-loading.md

 nlp = SnekLanguage()
 ```

-### Custom displaCy colors via entry points {#entry-points-displacy}
+### Custom displaCy colors via entry points {#entry-points-displacy new="2.2"}

 If you're training a named entity recognition model for a custom domain, you may
 end up training different labels that don't have pre-defined colors in the
 [`displacy` visualizer](/usage/visualizers#ent).
 The `spacy_displacy_colors`
 entry point lets you define a dictionary of entity labels mapped to their color
 values.
-It's added to the existing pre-defined colors and can also overwrite
+It's added to the pre-defined colors and can also overwrite
 existing values.

 > #### Domain-specific NER labels